Many farmers ‘wrong’ about inheritance tax change, Environment Secretary says

 He acknowledged the changes would be “unsettling” and said he was “listening” to concerns, but that most farmers would not face a hike.

+But figures cited by critics are based on Government data on the value of farms “and then people have drawn a straight line to an inheritance tax liability, but you can’t do that, because ownership is much more complex than one person, one farm,” he said.

-Speaking to the PA news agency earlier, the Cabinet minister insisted that only a few hundred of the wealthiest estates would be impacted, rather than the tens of thousands claimed by critics.
+Speaking to the PA news agency earlier, the Cabinet minister insisted that only a few hundred of the wealthiest estates would be impacted, rather than the tens of thousands claimed by opponents.

 “The Government’s been very clear: about 500 farms will be affected and the vast majority of farms will pay nothing more under the new scheme,” he said.